turboapps/docs/deploying/integration_tools/spoonreg.md

 SpoonReg.exe AppSpec
 ```

-This command creates all Start Menu items, Desktop shortcuts and file associations used with the virtual application executable.
-By default, registration creates a local cached copy of the virtual application executable and uses the local profile as the sandbox location.
+This command creates all Start Menu items, Desktop shortcuts and file associations used with the container executable.
+By default, registration creates a local cached copy of the container executable and uses the local profile as the sandbox location.

-Note: The sandbox location specified during the virtual application build is ignored when registering applications using the SpoonReg tool.
+Note: The sandbox location specified during the container build is ignored when registering applications using the SpoonReg tool.

 #### Advanced Registration Options

-Command-line parameters control caching behavior and sandbox where the virtual application should be registered:
+Command-line parameters control caching behavior and sandbox where the container should be registered:

 ```
 SpoonReg.exe [Options] AppSpec[@SandboxSpec]